codebryo/romankuba.me/src/posts/1-2024-in-review.md

 My trainer did not push me, but supported me on the path forward.
 I lost over 10kg sustainably in 3 months, and felt better than I had in years.
 I am able to pretty much keep that weight since then and am now continuing what I started.
 Looking back, I am super happy at what I did, and that I started to invest in my self again.

 Here's also a link to my trainer.
 Absolutely check out Julian.
 He's a great person to work with.
-You'll find him here <a href="https://julian-fuernholzer.at/" target="_blank">julian-fuernholzer.at</a>
+You'll find him here [julian-fuernholzer.at](https://julian-fuernholzer.at/).

 ## Some Lows 😿